Sign up (with export icon)

 This section shows how to configure CKEditor AI in the two supported setups.
 The base setup follows the AI integration guide; the snippets below highlight only what differs.

-Without labels and descriptions, in multi-root or multi-editor setups, the AI cannot reliably distinguish editing areas: a suggested edit may land in the wrong area.
-The editor logs ai-document-root-missing-label and ai-chat-documents-missing-description warnings when this is detected.
+Without titles and descriptions, in multi-root or multi-editor setups, the AI cannot reliably distinguish editing areas: a suggested edit may land in the wrong area.
+The editor logs ai-document-root-missing-title and ai-chat-documents-missing-description warnings when this is detected.

 In a multi-root editor setup, a single editor exposes multiple editing areas.
 The AI feature plugins load directly on the editor, just like in any single-root setup.
-Each editing area is then declared under config.roots.<rootName> with its DOM element, initial data, accessible label, and a description used by the AI.
+Each editing area is then declared under config.roots.<rootName> with its DOM element, initial data, a title and a description used by the AI, and an accessible label.

 MultiRootEditor